 A device for developers

-Royole is already taking pre-orders for the FlexPai and will begin shipping units worldwide around the end of this year.
+Royole is already taking pre-orders for the FlexPai and will begin shipping units worldwide soon.
 In the United States, the FlexPai will cost $1,318 for the 6GB RAM and 128GB storage model and $1,469 for the 8GB RAM and 256GB storage model.
 Those prices may seem high to an everyday consumer, but the FlexPai is intended for developers and enthusiasts, who will have an easier time justifying the high cost.